Rclarkeweb/practising_python/python-notes.md

 The variable contains the names and values of all the properties (variables) the object is currently carrying.
 Let's make use of it to safely present an object's contents.

 The class named `ExampleClass` has a constructor, which unconditionally creates an instance variable named `first`.
 The `set_variable` method creates another instance variable called `second`.
 Modifying an instance variable of any object has no impact on all the remaining objects.
 Instance variables are perfectly isolated from each other.

+An instance variable is a property whose existence depends on the creation of an object.
+Every object can have a different set of instance variables.

+Moreover, they can be freely added to and removed from objects during their lifetime.
+All object instance variables are stored inside a dedicated dictionary named __dict__, contained in every object separately.

 #### Private Instance Variables